galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 **A small note**:

 The blockchain synchronization can take a very long time.
 Also, `geth` uses a lot of RAM when syncing.
 Therefore is not unusual that the kernel kills the process and then systemd restart it.
-However, once the whole blockchain has been synchronized and the number of blocks to receive in an hour is low, a Raspberry pi with 1 GB of RAM can handle the synchronization without crashing.
+However, once the whole blockchain has been synchronized and the number of blocks to receive in an hour is low, a Raspberry Pi with 1 GB of RAM can handle the synchronization without crashing.

-Ideally, if you already have a geth node synchronized, it's better to copy the blockchain using `scp` or any other remote copy tools instead of using `geth`.
+Ideally, if you already have a geth node synchronized, it's suggested to copy the blockchain using `scp` or any other remote copy tools instead of using `geth`.

 ## Conclusion

-In this post, I described how to setup an Ethereum node on a Raspberry Pi 3 using Archlinux ARM.
+In this post, I described how to set up an Ethereum node on a Raspberry Pi 3 using Archlinux ARM.
 After the initial sync, we can use it to send/receive ETH, handle power failures thanks to the UPS and have redundant data to handle HDDs failures.

 Please note that there are a lot of things to do to increase the security of your node.
-I just leave here some hint:
+I just leave here few hints:

 1. Do not expose the node outside the LAN
-2. iptables with deny all policy is a good friend
+2. iptables with 'deny all' policy is a good friend
 3. Configure your firewall in the router
 4. Use strong passwords
 5. Do not install `sudo`.
 If you install it, please add `Defaults rootpw` and use a different password for `geth` and `root`.